Akshaya-9178/Home-Lab-Setup/README.md

 Setting up this Home Lab taught me valuable skills:

-Writing and testing Snort IDS rules
+Writing and testing Snort IDS rules<br>
-Using splunk Universal Forwarder to send data to Splunk Building visual dashboards and alerts in Kali Linux Undestanding how SOC teams analyze and respond to threats.
+Using splunk Universal Forwarder to send data to Splunk<br>
+Building visual dashboards and alerts in Kali Linux<br>
+Undestanding how SOC teams analyze and respond to threats.

 Next Steps (I plane to) :

-Add Suricata alongside Snort for comparison.
+Add Suricata alongside Snort for comparison.<br>
-Integrate Sysmon on the Windows VM for deeper endpoint visibility Explore SOAR tools to automate incident response.
+Integrate Sysmon on the Windows VM for deeper endpoint visibility<br>
+Explore SOAR tools to automate incident response.

 If you're learning cybersecurity or want to practice threat detection hands-on, building a home SOC Lab like this is one of the best things you can do.
 Not only does it solidify your theoretical knowledge, but it also prepares you for real-world scenarios in blue team enviroments.